singh-man/books/crackingTheCoding/18_advancedTopics.md

 Rather than just stating what Dijkstra's algorithm is, let's try to derive it.
 Consider the earlier described graph.
 We could find the shortest path from s tot by literally taking all possible routes using actual time.
 (Oh, and we'll need a machine to clone ourselves.)

 1. Start off at s.
-2. For each of s's outbound edges,clone ourselves and start walking.
+2. For each of s's outbound edges, clone ourselves and start walking.
 If the edge (s, x) has weight 5, we should actually take 5 minutes to get there.
-3. Each time we get to a node,check if anyone's been there before.
-If so,then just stop.
+3. Each time we get to a node, check if anyone's been there before.
+If so, then just stop.
 We're automatically not as fast as another path since someone beat us here from s.
 If no one has been here before, then clone ourselves and head out in all possible directions.
 4. The first one to get to t wins.

 This works just fine.
 But, of course, in the real algorithm we don't want to literally use a timer to find the shortest path.

 Imagine that each clone could jump immediately from one node to its adjacent nodes (regardless of the edge weight), but it kept a time_so_far log of how long its path would have taken if it did walk at the "true" speed.
-Additionally, only one person moves at a time,and it's always the one with the lowest time_ so_far.
+Additionally, only one person moves at a time, and it's always the one with the lowest time_ so_far.
 This is sort of how Dijkstra's algorithm  works.

 Dijkstra's algorithm finds the minimum weight path from a start node s to every node on the graph.